codesanook/Codesanook.Mobile/README.md

 # How to run a template

-npm install
+CD to root of the project
-npm install -g cordova ionic gulp-cli
+npm install -g cordova ionic gulp-cli npm install

-## compile TypeScript and Watch
+## compile TypeScript, Sass and watch for new changes
 gulp watch

-## run ionic app in bowser
+## run ionic app in browser
 ionic serve